 The district is comprised of Ellis Co. and western Henderson Co., with the latter representing just 7% of the votes cast in the 2020 general election in the district.
 Based on the recently released Census figures, we expect the next iteration of this district will be solely Ellis Co., the population of which is within 1% of an ideal district size.
 That should be good news for everyone running except Matt Savino, the Libertarian candidate.
 He resides in Seven Points, which is in Henderson Co.

-500 and Counting: We are now tracking more than 500 candidates for Congress, statewide office and the Legislature in Texas.
+Crib Sheet Milestone: We are now tracking more than 500 candidates for Congress, statewide office and the Legislature in Texas.
 Our Crib Sheets always have the latest lists of candidates who have taken a formal step toward entering a race.
-You don’t have to spend a lot of time maintaining tedious lists of lists of candidates – let us do it for you!

 ©2021 Texas Election Source LLC